termigator1359/Calamity-Boss-Guide/README.md

 * **All classes**

     * If you're not using wings - you’re doing something wrong.
     * Leaf Wings are the first ones you can get, and you should do that.
+Or don't, Soul of Cryogen exists.
     * Blood Pact is bad.
 Yes, that fucking bad.
 Don't ever use it.
     * So is Heart of the Elements.
     * Hallowed armor is also bad.
     * Right after Clonelamitas dies most classes can skidaddle to the Abyss and get better weapons.
 Except melee.
 Typhon's Greed is a meme.
     * Everyone can ignore GSS, the only "good" weapon is Duststorm in a Bottle, and it's pretty much outclassed by any throwing weapon you can get at that point.
     * Money farms: Queen Bee and Ravager (only if you're used to him, he’s quite a pain to nohit, even with post-ML gear otherwise it’s better to armageddon Queens).
     * If you stock up 30-40 Ravager bags for post-Providence you can get 3000 platinum just for opening them.
     * If you have free accessory slots you can always toss in an emblem.
     * Universal support weapons: Golden Shower and it's upgrade - Everglade Spray.

 * **Ranged**

     * If you want to have a much easier time with half the bosses - use Daedalus Stormbow.
 It's not on any boss because it’s stupid and works until Golem.
     * Verium Bullets are the first bullets that are going to home, feel free to make a bunch of them.
     * Terra Bullets are also really good,
 * **Melee**

-    * **OATHBLADE **(it's a post-mech weapon that kills Plantera in 24 seconds)
+    * **OATHBLADE** (it's a post-mech weapon that kills Plantera in 24 seconds)
     * Terra Blade is the offensive option, Terra Edge is the defensive, pick whatever suits you most.
     * If going for true melee you should stack Violent reforges and grab armors that increase your melee speed (Old One's Army works).

 * **Mage**